Skip to main content

 Creating and Managing Pages

-To add a new page in the editor, click New Page in the sidebar.
+To add a new page in the editor, click New Page in the left sidebar.
 This opens the full menu of page types available, including text, question, multimedia, and interactive options.
-If you click the plus (+) button instead, a blank page is added within the current section.

 The kebab menu on each page also provides quick management actions: